Amela Lukač Zoranić: Bosniak Democratic Union of Sandžak (2013–17)

 The BDZ became divided between supporters of Elfić and supporters of Zukorlić in 2013.
-Lukač Zoranić sided with Zukorlić and, when the party formally split at the end of the year, joined the breakaway Bosniak Democratic Union of Sandžak (Bošnjačka demokratska zajednica Sandžaka, BDZS).
-This party contested the 2014 parliamentary election on the electoral list of the Liberal Democratic Party (Liberalno demokratska partija, LDP), and Lukač Zoranić received the eighteenth position on the list.
+Lukač Zoranić sided with Zukorlić and, when the party formally split at the end of the year, joined the breakaway Bosniak Democratic Union of Sandžak (BDZ Sandžak).
+The latter party contested the 2014 parliamentary election on the list of the Liberal Democratic Party (LDP), and Lukač Zoranić received the eighteenth position.
 Election from this position was plausible, but the list did not cross the electoral threshold for assembly representation.
-During the campaign, Lukač Zoranić acknowledged that the LDP and BDZS held differing views on LGBTQ issues, saying that the LDP stood for "the rights of the LBGT population" while the BDZS stood for what she described as " the affirmation of [heterosexual] marriage and family."
-In stating this, she also remarked that it was not required for the parties to agree on all things.
+During the campaign, Lukač Zoranić acknowledged that the LDP and BDZ Sandžak held differing views on LGBTQ issues, saying that the LDP stood for "the rights of the LBGT population" while the BDZS stood for what she described as " the affirmation of [heterosexual] marriage and family."
+In saying this, she also remarked that it was not required for the parties to agree on all things.

-A new election was held for the Bosniak National Council in 2014, and Lukač Zoranić received the third position on Zukorlić's For Bosniaks, Sandžak and the Mufti list.
+The Serbian government held a new election for the Bosniak National Council in 2014, and Lukač Zoranić received the third position on Zukorlić's For Bosniaks, Sandžak and the Mufti list.
 The only other list to appear on the ballot was Ugljanin's For Bosniak Unity.
 Ugljanin's list won the election, nineteen seats to sixteen.
 Zukorlić's group initially raised concerns about electoral fraud but ultimately accepted the results, and Lukač Zoranić served as a member of the opposition.

-The BDZS fielded its own list in the 2016 parliamentary election.
-Lukač Zoranić appeared in the sixth position on the list and was not elected when it won two mandates.
+The BDZ Sandžak fielded its own list in the 2016 parliamentary election.
+Lukač Zoranić appeared in the sixth position and was not elected when the list won two seats.
 She also received the sixth position on the party's list in Novi Pazar for the 2016 local elections and was re-elected when the list again won ten mandates.